Xomega-Net/Xomega.Docs/docs/tutorial/3-details/1-child-list.md

 ```

 :::note
-We will also had to use a SQL type override, so that it keeps the mapping to the original SQL type `money`.
+We will also have to use a SQL type override so that it keeps the mapping to the original SQL type `money`.
 :::

-Now, if you right click on the `numeric_38_6` type, and select *Find All References*, you will see that it is used solely on our `line total` field.
+Now, if you right-click on the `numeric_38_6` type, and select *Find All References*, you will see that it is used solely on our `line total` field.
 Therefore, we will just rename this type to be `line total`, move it to the same file `sales_order.xom`, and then make it inherit from the `money` type to make sure that it gets formatted as currency.
 We'll also keep the SQL type configuration override, as shown below.

 ```xml
     <!-- highlight-next-line -->